Magnushst/quantum_modulated_poisson_encoders/README.md

 The scripts use seeded deterministic settings, but exact bitwise equality across different hardware, drivers, and library versions is not asserted.

-## Honesty notes

-* The drive ablation is a **null result by design**: no quantum accuracy advantage is claimed, and none should be inferred from this codebase.
-* IBM open-plan round-trips are scheduling-dominated observations, not deployed-service latencies or bounds on dedicated-service performance.
-* The energy figures produced by `benckmark_programme.py` are order-of-magnitude deployment estimates, not measured device energies.

 ## Acknowledgements

 SHD dataset: University of Heidelberg neuromorphic data repository.
 Quantum